thokis/meta-amlogic/README.md

-# meta-nosem
+# meta-amlogic

-This README file contains information on the contents of the meta-nosem layer.
+This README file contains information on the contents of the meta-amlogic layer.

 It provides support amlogic based boards, using upstream kernel and u-boot.